Coalition for the International Criminal Court: Regional campaigns

 The coalition advocates for universal ratification of the Rome Statute of the ICC as it is a cornerstone objective to making the membership in the ICC truly global and universal.
 The CICC believes that in order for the court to succeed, an increasing majority of the world's nations must support the court.

 In particular, the coalition has a Universal Ratification Campaign (URC) which focuses on one country each month, rotating to a different region each time.
 As part of this major campaign, members in every region are encouraged to redouble efforts in order to ensure universal acceptance of the ICC.
 Local actions are needed to promote awareness of the International Criminal Court, increase media coverage, urge governments to ratify the Rome Statute, adopt effective implementing legislation, and ratify the Agreement on Privileges and Immunities.

 The CICC also campaigns for implementation of all of the crimes under the Rome Statute into domestic legislation.
 As the court initiates new investigations, the existence of solid cooperation and implementing legislation has taken on further urgency.

-In addition, the CICC is urging States to ratify and implement the Agreement on Privileges and Immunity of the ICC (APIC), designed to provide officials and staff of the ICC with certain privileges and immunities necessary for them to perform their duties in an independent and unconditional manner, and to guarantee that their officials are aware of the actual scope and realities of these privileges and immunities and how to apply them in concrete situations.
+In addition, the CICC is urging States to ratify and implement the Agreement on Privileges and Immunities of the ICC (APIC), designed to provide officials and staff of the ICC with certain privileges and immunities necessary for them to perform their duties in an independent and unconditional manner, and to guarantee that their officials are aware of the actual scope and realities of these privileges and immunities and how to apply them in concrete situations.